 1. On the Quick Launch, click Portfolio Analyses.

-2. On the Ribbon in the Analysis group, click New.
+2. On the ribbon in the Analysis group, click New.

-3. In the Time-phased Resource Planning section, select Analyze time-phased project resource requirements against organizational resource capacity.
-This is display some additional options.
+3. In the timephased Resource Planning section, select Analyze timephased project resource requirements against organizational resource capacity.
+This displays some additional options.
 4. In the Resource role custom field section in the Role Custom Field list, select the desired field.

-5. Continue with the Portfolio Analyses.
+5. Continue with the portfolio analyses.

 Resource Assignments